 - Work with government, voluntary and other organisations to give you support when you need it

-- React quickly and effectively to make sure you are safe
+- React quickly and effectively to make sure you're safe

-- Pursue relevant action against those who are responsible for domestic abuse using the conditions of our Tenancy Agreements, if you agree
+- Pursue relevant action against perpetrators of domestic abuse using the conditions of our Tenancy Agreements - with your permission

 - Our Support Coordinators can give you emotional support and practical help and advice with your tenancy and other issues.

-If you are experiencing domestic abuse and want to stay in your current home, our teams will give you support and advice on what you need to do.
+If you're experiencing domestic abuse and want to stay in your current home, our teams will give you support and advice on what you need to do.

 We can also talk to you about keeping you safe in your home.